Haval Raptor: Specifications

-The five-seater Raptor is offered exclusively as a plug-in hybrid with all-wheel drive.
+The five-seater Raptor is offered exclusively as a plug-in hybrid with all-wheel drive at launch in 2023.
 There are two variants to choose from.
-The cheaper one has a 19.1 kWh lithium iron phosphate battery and a system output of 278 kW, the top model has a lithium iron phosphate battery with 27.5 kWh and a system output of 282 kW.

-The vehicle's ground clearance is 20 centimeters and the fording depth is 56 centimeters.
+The cheaper one has a 19.1 kWh lithium iron phosphate battery and a system output of 278 kW, the top model has a lithium iron phosphate battery with 27.5 kWh and a system output of 282 kW.The vehicle's ground clearance is 20 centimeters and the fording depth is 56 centimeters.
 The approach angle is given as 24 degrees at the front and 30 degrees at the rear.

+The petrol-powered version was added in May 2025, featuring a slightly revised front end styling.
+The powertrain is GWM's newly self-developed 2.0 liter turbo engine adopting Miller cycle and high compression ratio.
+The engine has a maximum power output of 175kW and WLTC combined fuel consumption of 8.65L/100km.
+It is matched with a 9DCT wet dual-clutch transmission.
+The 0-100km/h acceleration time is 8.1 seconds.
+The approach angle is given as 25 degrees at the front and 32 degrees at the rear.
+The ground clearance is 223mm and the maximum wading depth is 580mm.

+In May 2026, the 7-seater Raptor Plus was added exclusively as a PHEV with the Hi4 powertrain.